AnOliva/BRT-LakePulse/README.md

    - *3_BRT_bootstrap.R*: using the best tuned parameters, calculate 1000 bootstrapped (with replacement) BRTs for each dependent variable.

 ## Citations
-Oliva, A., Garner, R.E., Walsh, D., Huot, Y., 2022.
+Oliva, A., Onana, E.V., Garner, R.E., Kraemer, S.A., Fradette, M., Walsh, D.A., Huot, Y., 2022.
 A multi-indicator mapping analysis reveals a spatial hotspot of a putative bacterial pathogens assemblage in Canadian prairie lakes that is linked to anthropogenically-altered landscapes.
 Water Res. *submitted*.

 Oliva, A., Garner, R.E., Walsh, D., Huot, Y., 2022.
 The occurrence of potentially pathogenic fungi and protists in Canadian lakes predicted using geomatics, in situ and satellite-derived variables: Towards a tele-epidemiological approach.
 Water Res.
 209, 117935. https://doi.org/10.1016/j.watres.2021.117935